bennybp/BPModule/dox/modulebasics.md

 between them, modules are grouped together into a *supermodule*.
 Simply, a supermodule is a collection of related modules.
 All modules must be part of a supermodule, even if it is the only module there.
-Supermodules can be built completely outside of the BPModule source tree, utilizing only the installed headers.
+Supermodules can be built completely outside of the Pulsar source tree, utilizing only the installed headers.
 They may also be written in Python.

 The process of *loading* a module means opening the supermodule file